sundowndev/dorkgen/README.md

 # Dorkgen

-Dorkgen is a dork request generator for popular search engines such as Google Search, DuckDuckGo, Yahoo and Bing.
+Dorkgen is a dork query wrapper for popular search engines such as Google Search, DuckDuckGo, Yahoo and Bing.
 [Learn more about Google Hacking](https://en.wikipedia.org/wiki/Google_hacking).
 The goal of this package is to provide simple interfaces to creates valid dork queries for various search engines.
+This library was initially created for **[PhoneInfoga](https://github.com/sundowndev/PhoneInfoga)**.

 ## Current status